ADD CONDITION

 Drug Overview

-Chlorhexidine Gluconate 4% Solution is an antiseptic skin cleanser designed for external use.
-It helps reduce bacteria on the skin that can potentially cause disease, making it a clinically proven option for maintaining skin hygiene.
-This antimicrobial solution is comparable to the active ingredient found in Hibiclens® and is effective in cleansing the skin before medical procedures or in daily hygiene routines.
+Chlorhexidine Gluconate 4% Solution is an antiseptic skin cleanser designed to help reduce bacteria on the skin that can potentially cause disease.
+It is clinically proven to be effective as an antimicrobial agent, making it a reliable choice for maintaining skin hygiene.

 Uses

-You can use this product for a couple of important purposes.
+You can use this product for two main purposes.
 First, it is effective for healthcare personnel handwashing, helping to reduce the number of bacteria on your hands that could potentially cause disease.
-This is crucial for maintaining hygiene, especially in medical settings.
+This is especially important in settings where hygiene is crucial to prevent infections.

 Dosage and Administration